huijing/slides/moz-roadshow-2017/README.md

 CSS shapes also fails really well, in that, if a browser doesn't support it, it will just behave as if `shape-outside` wasn't present at all.
 Like what I'm showing you right now.
 Because CSS shapes isn't fully supported on Firefox yet, but if you check Bug 1040714 on the issue logs, you'll see that the team at Mozilla are working on it.

-If you're using Chrome, you should see something like this, where the text is flowing around Beyoncé.
-Ask me about Beyoncé later, if you want to.
-Anyway, Chrome has been supporting CSS shapes for a while now, so their DevTools shows you how the `shape-threshold` and `shape-margin` properties are being applied.
+If you're using Chrome, you should see something like this, where the text is flowing around Bruce Lee and his fists of fury.
+Chrome has been supporting CSS shapes for a while now, so their DevTools shows you how the `shape-threshold` and `shape-margin` properties are being applied.

-CSS shapes also has a level 2 specification, which will define how text should flow inside a shape.
-But this is a lot more tricky than outside because of how overflow needs to be treated.
-So it'll be a while longer before we can do layouts like these.

 ## Writing-mode